Skip to content

 1. The workflow starts from the trigger node.

-2. Agentic WorkFlow identifies all directly connected nodes and executes them one by one.
+2. Agentic WorkFlow finds all nodes directly connected to it and runs them.

 3. Once all first-level nodes finish, it proceeds to their connected nodes.